top of page

 • Who is going to be on-site?

 In the context of Hybrid Workplace planning, this is most important.
-Up until now, the focus for sites has been restricting on-site presence and encouraging people to WFH where possible.
-This picture is evolving, and it has been widely reported that businesses will be encouraged to invite the workforce back to sites from September.
-Knowing and controlling who is going to be on-site ensures adequate office space is available, overcrowding can be avoided (social distancing can be maintained) and that on-site shared facilities can be operated safely.
+Knowing and controlling who is going to be on-site ensures adequate office space is available, overcrowding can be avoided and that on-site shared facilities can be operated safely.

 Legacy Access Management Systems often do not have the capability to inform the site of who, when and where people are but there are systems that can enable sites to plan and manage who, when and where people are going to be in the Hybrid Workplace.